Areas of support

 The infrastructure applied for should enable research and development within the Foundation’s strategic focus on biomedicine and health sciences, sustainability and biotechnology, and natural and technical sciences.

-Specific overarching research fields can be:
+Specific overarching research fields include:

 - Clinical and translational medicine